smbrache/YelpDB-YelpDBServer/README.md

 ## First Part - YelpDB

-We worked with data from the [Yelp Academic Dataset](https://www.yelp.com/academic_dataset) in JSON format that contained information on some restaurants, reviews of the restaurants, and users who wrote those reviews to create an in-memory database (a "YelpDB"), and do some data analysis.
+In the first part of the project, we worked with data from the [Yelp Academic Dataset](https://www.yelp.com/academic_dataset) in JSON format that contained information on some restaurants, reviews of the restaurants, and users who wrote those reviews to create an in-memory database (a "YelpDB"), and do some data analysis.

 ### Details